 Written by Liz Highleyman.
 Translated by Cláudio Souza on the 05 / 02 / 2016 night of the original in DUpdated Antiretroviral Therapy Guidelines Emphasize Benefits of Early HIV Treatment Review, Mara Macedo.

 Panel on HHS antiretroviral guidelines for adults and adolescents.
 Guidelines for the use of antiretroviral therapy in HIV-infected Children-1 adults and adolescents (opens in another site, in English - I promise to translate).
 January 28 of 2016.

 Aidsinfo.
 Adult HHS and adolescents up-to-date antiretroviral treatment guidelines released.
 Press office.
 January 28 of 2016.

 anguished note Soropositivo.org editor | Yes, I know.
 These studies are needed.
 I just wonder if it is necessary that there are deaths, and these dead people are transformed into statistical data.
 Although I have not infirm connection with any NGO and no commitment to any laboratory (The site is maintained with my money and my job) I question the medical ethics that studies lives and stratifies deaths "a greater good".

 How many of us still have to die in order to reach to a vaccine or a cure.
 Because the Gilead squeezed Tenofovir to the penny before launching Genoya and how often it will still be done.

-Glad tidings, you who are diagnosed to be suffering now and did not live moments like me, of "therapeutic holidays" and now I feel injured in lifespan and quality of life for something that today can only be seen as a huge monstrosity and a fierce lust on to retain the $ Recur.
+Alvíssaras, you are now known and have not lived moments like me, of "therapeutic vacations" and that now I feel injured in life time and quality of life for something that today can only be seen as a huge monstrosity and a fierce lust in holding back.
 You will have a better and longer life.
-Remember you see to our graves, lay flowers and some pills.
-And if possible, also a prayer.
+Remember to come to our fields, to deposit flowers and some tablets.
+And, if possible, a prayer too.